csnwc/Exercises-In-C/README.md

 # Exercises-In-C
-Exercises in C - used at University of Bristol in COMSM1201
+Exercises in C - used at University of Bristol for COMSM1201